ajaymur91/pucker-correction/README.md

 As an example you may choose the following sequence (shown in snapshot below):
 ACE-GLY-GLY-PRF-GLY-GLY-NME

-* You can use the code for canonical peptides too.
+* All canonical amino acid residues are available too.
-* Creates input files for gromacs or amber or charmm (or openMM).
-* Adds a TIP3P waterbox.
+* Code also adds a TIP3P waterbox.
 (1nm^3 default, can be changed in tleap_script.txt)
+* Creates force-field parameters and starting configurations for gromacs, amber and charmm (or openMM).
 * Creates a plumed.dat file that adds pucker correction for fluorinated proline residues.

 You can select a peptide of your choice by editing the tleap_script.txt file.
 * As an example you may choose the following sequence (shown in snapshot below):
 ACE-GLY-GLY-PRF-GLY-GLY-NME

 ![Alt text](code.png/code.png.001.png?raw=true "Title")